-Louisville has a robust community of partners and resources to help small businesses start and succeed, from an entrepreneur to a retailer to a service provider.
+Louisville has a robust community of partners and resources to help small businesses start and succeed.

 Louisville Metro Department of Economic Development

-- Nia Center Business Clinic is a one-stop resource where you can find anything from finishing your GED, to starting a business, to getting a job.
+- Nia Center Business Clinic is a one-stop resource where you can find information for just about anything, from finishing your GED to starting a business to getting a job.

 Louisville Metro Department of Resilience and Community Services Microbusiness Program

-This program helps low and moderate income business owners with starting and growing small businesses (five or fewer people).
-The program includes training, technical assistance and an opportunity to apply for a microloan, up to $15,000.
+This program helps low- and moderate-income business owners start and grow small businesses (five or fewer people).
+The program includes training, technical assistance, and an opportunity to apply for a microloan of up to $15,000.

 Kentucky Cabinet for Economic Development – Office of Entrepreneurship

-EnterpriseCorp is the entrepreneurial arm of Greater Louisville Inc. (GLI) – the region’s leading economic development organization and the Louisville Regional Office for the Kentucky Innovation Network (KIN).
-GLI’s EnterpriseCorp is dedicated to building a vibrant entrepreneurial ecosystem and culture for small, early and second stage fast growth firms.
+EnterpriseCorp is the entrepreneurial arm of Greater Louisville Inc. (GLI), the regional chamber of commere and the Louisville Regional Office for the Kentucky Innovation Network (KIN).
+EnterpriseCorp is dedicated to building a vibrant entrepreneurial ecosystem and culture for small, early and second stage fast-growth firms.

 Navigate Enterprise Center

-The Navigate Enterprise Center is a subsidiary of Jewish Family & Career Services, which focuses on low-income individuals, immigrants and refugees by assisting them in pursuing entrepreneurship as a viable means of achieving economic selfsufficiency.
-This is accomplished through business education, mentorship, financial literacy training and access to micro-lending programs and partnerships.
+The Navigate Enterprise Center is a subsidiary of Jewish Family & Career Services, which focuses on assisting low-income individuals, immigrants, and refugees in pursuing entrepreneurship as a viable means of achieving economic self-sufficiency.
+This is accomplished through business education, mentorship, financial literacy training, and access to micro-lending programs and partnerships.

 Kentucky Small Business Development Center

-SBA provides counseling services to help start and grow a small business, and a full array of loan, contracting and exporting programs.
+The SBA provides counseling services to help start and grow a small business, as well as a full array of loan, contracting, and exporting programs.

-SCORE is a volunteer, nonprofit organization of counselors that provides free and confidential business counseling to both prospective entrepreneurs and existing small business owners throughout the Louisville metropolitan area.
+SCORE is a volunteer, nonprofit organization of counselors who provide free and confidential business counseling to both prospective entrepreneurs and existing small business owners throughout the Louisville metropolitan area.

-The Growth Loan is a character-based loan of up to $35,000 with no collateral or credit requirements.
-It is designed for small business owners who are unable to access capital through traditional underwriting methods.
+Access Ventures' Growth Loan is a character-based loan of up to $35,000 with no collateral or credit requirements.
+The nonprofit's loan is designed for small business owners who are unable to access capital through traditional underwriting methods.

-The nonprofit provides business loans to start-up and existing businesses, and offers assistance with business planning and technical assistance.
+The nonprofit provides business loans to start-up and existing businesses and offers help with business planning and technical assistance.

 UofL Family Business Center

-Family Business Center is a community where business-owning families can exchange strategies and experiences and share challenging issues that are unique to family businesses.
+Family Business Center is a community where certain businesses can exchange strategies and experiences and talk about challenges that are unique to family-owned businesses.

 Click here to downloand a detailed brochure on Louisville Small Business Resource Ecosystem.